tusharbhosalee/weather-app/README.md

 # Weather App

 ## Overview
-Responsive accessible weather app fetching data from OpenWeatherMap
+A responsive weather application built with HTML, CSS, and JavaScript.
+It fetches live weather data from the OpenWeatherMap API and displays temperature, humidity, wind speed, and pressure for any city.

 ## Features
 - Real-time weather data with error handling.